ukatech/csaori/chttpc/README.txt

 * No Argument: Check for Internet connection, Return: 1 - OK, 0 - NG
 * 1 Argument(URL): download and return contents.
 * More than 1 Argument:
- o First one must be URL
- o options afterwards:
+ o First one must be URL (Local file can be opened with "file:" prefix, base path is same place as chttpc.dll, e.g.: file:C:\bootlog.txt) o options afterwards:
   + translate - try to tranlate html to sakura script
   + strip - remove all html tags